Ivory-Hnt/edulink-tui/readme.md

 You should now be able to execute the `edul` command without any errors.
 If you can't, send me a DM on discord (sodiumicecream).

+## Quick Notice

+This information might be out of date as updating the readme.md for this project is the least of my worries in life.
+If you need assistance, dm me on discord at `sodiumicecream` or email me at `ivory@ivoryhnt.dev`.
+The instructions for installing edul and `edul --help` are always up to date

 # Setup

 To setup edul, you first need to login.
 To login, do `edul -l`.
 It will then prompt you to tell it which login ID you would like to save this as.
 This is because you can have as many edulink logins as you like.
 To learn more about this, find the edulink accounts section in the list of commands below.